In Less Than 60 Seconds

 I’ve started collecting sports cards again after a ten-year absence.
 I went to the web to catch up on things.
 A lot has changed.
 In 2004 there was to my recollection nine LCS (Local Card Shops) in my area, we are down to two.

 Card shows are nearly extinct as well, I’ve got a couple I can get to in Illinois but only a few times a year.
 Back in the day it seemed like you can get to a card show every other weekend.

-Finally, breaking boxes has transitioned into Online Breaks which by the way, I believe is a genius concept.
+Finally, breaking boxes has transitioned into Online Breaks which by the way, I believe is a genius concept but has its advantages and disadvantages.
 However, in my research I couldn’t find much that would “teach” me the new way of doing things.
 I really had to dig, ask questions, get into Breaks in which I had difficulty learning the lingo and at times I felt vulnerable to the process.